With FL HB 1421, the State Follows the Marjory Stoneman Douglas Public Safety Commission’s Lead

 FL HB 1421 also requires each school district to establish policies and protocols related to threat assessment teams and their training.
 Threat assessment teams are composed of teachers, school guidance counselors, school resource officers, mental health professionals and school administrators.
 Effective training ensures these teams are prepared to follow a predetermined process to accurately assess and intervene if anyone displays behaviors that pose a threat to themselves or others.

-Florida school threat assessment processes must be aligned with the Comprehensive School Threat Assessment Guidelines (CSTAG) model, a research-based model for behavioral threat assessment.
-Through an exclusive partnership with Dr. Dewey Cornell, principal author of CSTAG, we provide high-quality, efficient and interactive online training that complies with all law requirements through a robust eLearning platform.
+Florida school threat assessment processes must be aligned with the new custom threat management model.
 With this training, threat assessment teams will be better prepared to reliably assess a student’s risk level, intervene before warning signs escalate and identify the most appropriate interventions to support students’ mental health and emotional needs.

 When young people’s mental health needs are met, overall school climate improves and rates of violence are reduced, resulting in improved student instruction, academic success and better graduation rates.
 Students’ behavioral risk needs can be met through pro-character education curriculum combined with wraparound services and interventions.
 This holistic approach addresses not only mental and emotional health; it also decreases the threat of schoolwide crisis situations, injury, substance abuse/misuse, child sexual abuse and exploitation, and student behavior incident violations.